-This "Messiah" turned in first half of the Twentieth Century to be a false Messiah.
-German university professors, schoolteachers, businesspersons, white-collar professionals, artists, clergies – joined the Nazi movement and offered their good service to the devil of nationalism and racism.
-Following the 1933 July concordant between the Vatican and Nazi Germany, the German church succumbed itself to the demands of the regime and the clergy had to conform to the German authorities.
-Education in all levels was mobilized by the Nazis to recruit new supporters and delegitimize ideas of all men equality, human rights and democracy.
-Science and higher education, highly developed in German cities, did not stop the Nazi "Tsunami", though, its product, technology, have served Hitler's war machine very well.
-It was only external forces, the armies of the Allies, which in World War II, put an end to the German Third Reich and freed the world from the Nazi nightmare.
+This Enlightenment "messiah" soon turned out to be a false one.
+German university professors, schoolteachers, businesspersons, white-collar professionals, artists, and members of the clergy joined the Nazi movement and offered their good service to the devils of nationalism and racism.
+Following the July 1933 concordat between the Vatican and Nazi Germany, the German Catholic Church succumbed to the demands of the regime, and the clergy had to obey the German authorities.
+The Nazis mobilized education provided at all levels to recruit new supporters and delegitimize ideas of equality, human rights, and democracy.
+In fact, the products of science and higher education—both of which were highly developed in German urban areas—did not stop the Nazi "Tsunami," but instead served Hitler's war machine very well.
+Only external forces—the armies of the Allies in World War II—put an end to the German Third Reich and freed the world from the Nazi nightmare.

-In such critical times – in the face of mass murder in an unprecedented scale, the recurring genocides in various parts of the world, the present threat of a nuclear war, the mistrust of humans' ability to lead its society in a constructive way, the growing skepticism towards human moral discourse – men desperately search for moral orientation.
+In the face of mass murder on an unprecedented scale, recurring genocides, the threat of nuclear war, the mistrust in government’s ability to lead society in a constructive way, and the growing skepticism of human moral discourse, we are desperately searching for a moral orientation.
+From where can we derive that moral perspective?

-Where people can get a moral orientation?
 Can education be our ethical Archimedean stand?
-Students may rightly point to the historical fact that educated people with internal unshaken moral consciousness did not have better chances of survival in times of total war and terror.
-Primo Levi, told us in his late reflections on the reality of Auschwitz that those who had collaborated, in some way, with the agents of death had more (Levi 2013, 31-71)chances to survive.
-They may rightly ask, what is the relevancy of education in a post-Holocaust era?
-Why one should be educated if it not helps him to survive or to stand up against the currents of evil?
+Students may rightly point to the historical fact that educated people whose moral consciousness remains steadfast and unshaken do not have better chances of survival in times of total war and terror.
+In his reflections on the reality of Auschwitz, Primo Levi told us that it was those who had collaborated in some way with the agents of death who survived (Levi 2013, 31–71).
+Students may rightly question the relevancy of education in a post-Holocaust era.
+Why should they get an education if it will not help them survive or stand up against the currents of evil?

-The collapse of civilization in the Twentieth century is not only about the collapse of our cultural and moral ideas, but also about the betrayal of individuals who lead human civilization into its mass graveyards.
-Leaders from all sides of the historical drama, good or bad, had mislead their people or abandoned them.
-Among others, it open the discussion about the role of individual intellectuals and educators in our society in such critical times.
-What was their role, then, during WWII, and what may be their role in future historical crossroads?
-What we can or should expect from our teachers?
-Can they be leaders and 'agents of change' who provide their students with proper words, moral compass and new social orientation or maybe they are just obedient civil servants who follow the dictations of authority, state's authority, cities' and the families?
-Do they have original message to their students or just the words society wants them to say?
+The collapse of civilization in the twentieth century was caused not only by the demise of cultural and moral ideals but also by the individuals— among them intellectuals and teachers—who led civilization into its mass graveyard, betraying their principles and their fellow humans.
+What was the role of these educators and thought leaders during World War II, and what can we expect their role to be in future historical crossroads?
+Will they be leaders and agents of change who inspire their students with the appropriate words, moral compass, and social orientation?
+Or will they only be obedient civil servants who follow the dictates of government authority?
+Will they have an original message to convey to their students, or will they just parrot the words society wants them to say?